Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 1. In Flow Navigator, click **Generate RTL Kernel**.
 ![Generate RTL Kernel](images/mixing-c-rtl-kernels_flow_navigator.png)
 2. In the **Generate RTL Kernel** dialog box, select the **Sources-only** packaging option.
 3. For **Software Emulation Sources**, you can add a C++ model of the RTL kernel, which is used for Software Emulation.

    The C++ model must be coded by the design engineer.
 Typically, there is no C++ model available, and Hardware Emulation is used to test the design.
 Because the RTL Wizard creates a C++ model of the vadd design, the steps to add this file are also provided below.

-4. Click **…** (the browser button).
+4. Click the **Browse** command (`...`).
 5. Double-click the `imports` directory.
-6. Select the only CPP file (.cpp) and click **OK**.
+6. Select the `rtl_kernel_wizard_0_cmodel.cpp` file and click **OK**.
 7. To generate the RTL kernel, click **OK**.
 8. After the RTL kernel has been generated successfully, click **Yes** to exit the Vivado Design Suite, and return to the Vitis IDE.

-   **RTL Kernel has been imported** will be displayed.
-9. Click **OK**.
+9. A message window displays some information related to the generated RTL kernel.
+Review it and click **OK**.
 10. Exit the Vitis IDE.

    At this point, you have packaged the RTL kernel into the following object file, `rtl_kernel_wizard_0.xo` found in the following directory.

    ```
-   ./mixing-c-rtl-kernels/workspace/my_project/src/vitis_rtl_kernel/rtl_kernel_wizard_0
+   ./02-mixing-c-rtl-kernels/workspace/rtl_project_kernels/src/vitis_rtl_kernel/rtl_kernel_wizard_0
    ```

 #### Host Code Updates